 The guarantor of prosperity in the European Union is the single market.
 430 million people, one standard, no borders, and freedom of movement for goods, commodities, and services.
 Germany is ultimately the pioneer when it comes to completing the internal market.
 The completion of the internal market is an important factor that costs nothing, only the goodwill of the Council, Parliament and Commission.
 Once we have a completed internal market, it is a question of opening up to the outside world with the implementation of various trade agreements.
 We have achieved a lot in recent years: agreements with Japan, South Korea, and Australia.
 But a lot is still on the table, many trade agreements have not yet been ratified, and Mercosur is blocked.
 Uruguay, Argentina, Paraguay and Brazil are growth countries.
 If Europe does not organise trade transatlantically, it will be organised pacifically, then this region will turn away towards Asia.
 RCEP should have been a wake-up call.
 14 Asian countries, all not in friendship with China, some of them bullied by China like Australia or Japan, have concluded an agreement that means 30% of the world’s value-added volume.
 We must conclude trade agreements with countries in Asia and South America and finally understand that they do not tick 100% as we do.
 We will have to build massive agreements with the US.
 We have to move now.
 All these agreements must have priority in Brussels, but unfortunately also in the national parliaments.
 First and foremost in the German Bundestag.

-The Minister of State Dr. Marcel Huber coined the phrase ”Capability of World Politics‘ just over a year ago at the Security Conference in Munich.
+Jean Claude Junckers coined the phrase ”Capability of World Politics‘ at the 54th Security Conference in Munich.
 Europe must become capable of global politics.
 Europe is not yet capable of being a decisive player on the world stage.
 Europe could be if we would act with one voice, speak with one voice.
 When it comes to energy policy, I would like to see not national ministers travelling to Qatar, Norway, and Algeria, but a European delegation.
 One Commissioner, and two ministers on a European scale.
 If we want to complete the internal energy market on a European scale, it makes no sense for 27 dwarfs to turn up in Qatar, curtsey and disappear.
 This means: divide et impera, divide and rule.
 Europe must no longer allow itself to be divided and dominated.
 It must present a united front to the outside world.
 Then we would finally have weight in this battle of systems between the USA, our partner and Asia.

 A final, very topical thought.
 In the next few weeks, critical central decisions of interest to Europe will take place.
 On 16 October, the CPC Party Congress begins.
 There will be weeks of discussion, and in the end, Xi Jinping will be elected for another five years or for life.
 An autocrat regains power.